Two charged after violent protest at Latham speech

 “Hundreds of them surrounded us.
 They punched us in the face and grabbed us by the hair and threw us onto the ground.
 They threw glass bottles at us and they attempted for over 20 to 30 minutes to break through a thin line of police.”

-“Please get us out of here,” one man can be heard pleading.
+“Please get us out of here,” another man can be heard pleading.

+In other clips, police can be seen trying to hold back the mob as men run from inside the church towards the protesters.

 Police said glass bottles and other projectiles were thrown at officers.
 One struck a male constable, injuring his hand and he was taken to Canterbury Hospital in a stable condition.